DFE-Digital/npq-registration/docs/qualifications_api.md

 ## Overview

-The Teaching Regulation Agency (TRA) is decommissioning the Database of Qualified Teachers (DQT) which currently holds NPQ qualifications data.
-The replacement, the Teacher Record Service (TRS), will not include NPQ qualification data.
+The Teaching Regulation Agency (TRA) has decommissioned the Database of Qualified Teachers (DQT) that held NPQ qualifications data.
+The replacement Teacher Record Service (TRS) will not include NPQ qualification data.

-NPQ Registration has an API that replaces this - the Qualifications API.
+NPQ Registration has an API that replaces this: the Qualifications API.

-This will return NPQ qualifications for a given user, based upon their Teacher Reference Number (TRN).
+This returns NPQ qualifications for a given user, based upon their Teacher Reference Number (TRN).
 It returns both qualifications that are currently held in NPQ registration and those that were previously stored in DQT.

 ## API usage